-Muslim Council of Britain Charitable Foundation: A grant has been awarded to fund a guide for teachers of RE on arranging school visits to mosques.
+Muslim Council of Britain Charitable Foundation has been awarded a grant to fund a guide for teachers of RE on arranging school visits to mosques.
 The project aims to streamline the process for and increase the confidence of RE teachers in identifying and engaging with a suitable local mosque, arranging the visit and delivering a high-quality educational experience for pupils.
 In addition, a project delivery template is planned to enable the project to be replicated by other minority religion and worldview communities.
-The hope is that this will assist other communities in achieving similar outputs in a shorter space of time and with less resource, resulting in even greater impact for the RE teaching community.
+The hope is that this will assist other communities in achieving similar outputs in a shorter space of time and with less resource, resulting in even greater impact for the RE teaching community. £9,700 awarded.

 - To enhance the understanding of processes involved in constructing high-quality curricula that can be shared with their peers

 - To develop curriculum planning and thinking skills, enabling teachers to be more confident in their understanding and development of high-quality curricula

 - Enable teachers attending to receive constructive criticism about their curriculum, allowing them to return to school and reflect with their colleagues, and then improve their curriculum and to share with peers across the sector.